Dependent Child Approval.

-The child must be "financially dependent" according to a particular and strict definition of that term, and any such claim must be supported by hard evidence.
+The child must be "financially dependent" according to a particular and strict definition of that term, and any such claim must be supported with hard evidence.
 That is often not so easy.

 It is surprising how often children who are seen as part of a "family" have, in fact, been adopted either in a documented, western sense of that word or less formally in a customary or cultural adoption.
 Often children have been brought into a family following a breakdown of an earlier relationship, which will need to be documented.
 Sometimes there are unexpected difficulties producing birth and identity documentation for children.